Information Regarding Community Based Mental Health Services

 Getting Started: What to Expect

-The timeline for beginning counseling can vary based on:
+The timeline for beginning counseling may vary based on:

 - Insurance coverage